Adult survivors of childhood trauma need advocates.

 Dr. Gabor Maté writes in his book In the Realm of Hungry Ghosts that the source of addictions is not to be found in genes but in the early childhood environment.

-5. Forcing a survivor to talk about past trauma can retraumatize him or her and cause a resurgence of symptoms.
+5. Pressing a survivor to talk about past trauma can retraumatize and cause a resurgence of symptoms.

 Please respect their privacy and their choice as to how much, with whom, and when they share.